Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/a/Amber/README.md

--   When installing using this EasyConfig, the user should provide the `Amber22.tar.bz2` , `AmberTools22.tar.bz2` and `amber_amd.23jun22.tar.bz2` files n a place where EasyBuild can find them
+-   When installing using this EasyConfig, the user should provide the `Amber22.tar.bz2` , `AmberTools22.tar.bz2` and `amber_amd.23jun22.tar.bz2` files in a place where EasyBuild can find them
     (e.g., in the current directory if you add `-r .` to the EasyBuild command line, or you can look for the first directory in `$EASYBUILD_SOURCEPATH`, create the subdirectory `a/Amber` in that directory and put the source files in that `a/Amber` subdirectory).